House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Improved Comfort & Safety

-It takes some practice to master ascending and descending witches’ stairs because you have to use a particular pattern of steps.
-Regular stairs, on the other hand, you can climb with either foot in any pattern.
-Once you learn how to climb witches’ stairs, though, you’ll find that the higher half-treads are very comfortable.
-It also helps that witches’ stairs virtually always have handrails!
+It takes practice to master ascending and descending witches’ stairs because you must use a particular pattern of steps.
+With regular stairs, on the other hand, you can climb with either foot in any pattern.
+However, once you learn how to climb witches’ stairs, you’ll find that the higher half-treads are very comfortable.
+It also helps that witches’ stairs always have handrails!

 Cost-Effective

-Witches’ stairs require less total material to create and install than regular stairs, so they’re also cheaper to have installed.
+Witches stairs require less material to create and install than regular stairs, so they’re also cheaper to have installed.
 For homes on a budget, alternating tread stairs can be an attractive and cheap way to access an attic or mezzanine.

 Disadvantages of Witches Stairs

-Witches’ stairs save space and look neat, but they have some important drawbacks that you should know about before you commit to them for your home.
+Witches stairs save space and look neat, but they have some significant drawbacks that you should know about before you commit to them for your home.
 Let’s see what these drawbacks are and why you might not want witches’ stairs in your home.

 They Have Building Restrictions

-Witches’ stairs might be more popular, but local building codes may have various restrictions on where you can use them.
-Let’s see some restrictions localities may have in place about witches’ stairs.
+Witches’ stairs might be more popular, but local building codes may have various restrictions on where to use them.
+Here are the restrictions localities may have in place for witches’ stairs.

 Not Suitable for Children

-Witches’ stairs are typically steeper than regular stairs, which kids may also struggle with.
-They probably won’t have the coordination and balance required to safely ascend and descend witches’ stairs.
+Witches’ stairs are typically steeper than regular stairs, which kids may struggle with.
+They probably won’t have the coordination and balance required to ascend and descend witches’ stairs safely.
 If you have kids, witches’ stairs are strongly discouraged for safety reasons.

 Requires Practice

 It takes time to get used to the unusual step pattern required by witches’ stairs, and practicing how to climb stairs isn’t on most people’s to-do lists.
-It may add an additional layer of discomfort while you get used to how to climb the stairs safely.
+It may add a layer of discomfort while you get used to how to climb the stairs safely.

 Frequently Asked Questions (FAQs)